tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 # Find the Black Swan

 - What we don’t know can kill us or our deals.
-But uncovering it can totally change the course of a negotiation and bring us unexpected success.
+But uncovering it can totally change the course of negotiation and bring us unexpected success.
 - Finding the Black Swans—those powerful unknown unknowns—is intrinsically difficult, however, for the simple reason that we don’t know the questions to ask.
 Because we don’t know what the treasure is, we don’t know where to dig.
 - Here are some of the best techniques for flushing out the Black Swans—and exploiting them.
 Remember, your counterpart might not even know how important the information is, or even that they shouldn’t reveal it.
 So keep pushing, probing, and gathering information.
 - Let what you know—your known knowns—guide you but not blind you.
 Every case is new, so remain flexible and adaptable.
-Remember the Griffin bank crisis: no hostage-taker had killed a hostage on deadline, until he did.
+Remember the Griffin bank crisis: no hostage-taker had killed a hostage on deadline until he did.
 - Black Swans are leverage multipliers.
 Remember the three types of leverage: positive (the ability to give someone what they want); negative (the ability to hurt someone); and normative (using your counterpart’s norms to bring them around).
 - Work to understand the other side’s “religion."
 Digging into worldviews inherently implies moving beyond the negotiating table and into the life, emotional and otherwise, of your counterpart.
 That’s where Black Swans live.
 - Review everything you hear from your counterpart.
 You will not hear everything the first time, so double-check.
 Compare notes with team members.
 Use backup listeners whose job is to listen between the lines.
 They will hear things you miss.